AHFotis/EmployeeTrackingSystem/README.md

 ## Details
   * Open your command line in the Employee Tracking System Folder.
   * Run npm install to install all necessary packages and modules.
+  * Run the schema.sql and seed.sql in your workbench to access the database.
   * Run npm start to begin the application.
   * The command line will offer a series of prompts to guide you through the database.
 You can:
         * View All Employees